kubedb/docs/docs/guides/postgres/quickstart/rbac.md

 postgres.kubedb.com/quick-postgres created
 ```

-When this Postgres object is created, KubeDB operator creates Role, ServiceAccount and RoleBinding with the matching PostgreSQL name and uses that ServiceAccount name in the corresponding StatefulSet.
+When this Postgres object is created, KubeDB operator creates Role, ServiceAccount and RoleBinding with the matching PostgreSQL name and uses that ServiceAccount name in the corresponding PetSet.

 Let's see what KubeDB operator has created for additional RBAC permission